eeditiones/tei-publisher-static/README.md

 The `build` command includes the following tasks (if defined in the configuration):

 1. fetch all *assets* (if any) and store them into the configured output directory
-2. recursively scan the *root data collection* of the application.
+2. if enabled: recursively scan the *root data collection* of the application.
 This will store the information to be displayed in the document browser, which - by default - is the main entry point into a TEI Publisher application.
 3. traverse and download all documents found during the collection scan by following links from the collection listing
 4. fetch additional pages as defined in the *pages* section.
 Those are pages which do not directly correspond to a single TEI document listed in the document browser and therefore won't be processed by step 3.